Phase 1: Application Process

 Take the Optometry Admissions Test (OAT)

 - The Optometry Admission Test (OAT) should be taken no later than July 1 of the calendar year for which the candidate requests admission.
 The candidate must request that the results of this test be sent directly to the OptomCas service.
+The Graduate Record Examinations (GRE) may be accepted in lieu of or in addition to the OAT.

 Phase 2: Interview Process